 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-The standard of medical care and range of familiar medicines available in Mongolia is often limited, particularly outside Ulaanbaatar.
+The standard of medical care and range of familiar medicines available in Mongolia is very limited, particularly outside Ulaanbaatar.
 You are advised to bring basic medical supplies, including any regular prescription drugs, with you.
 Doctors and hospitals require cash payment prior to providing services, even for emergency care.
-In the event of a serious illness or accident, medical evacuation can be provided but is expensive and difficult to arrange, and delays may occur while required approvals are obtained. .
+In the event of a serious illness or accident, medical evacuation can be provided but is expensive and difficult to arrange, and delays may occur while required approvals are obtained.
 Payment is usually required up-front for a medical evacuation and costs may exceed $60 000.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, hand, foot and mouth disease (HFMD), hepatitis, meningitis, rabies, typhoid and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as schistosomiasis.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 The World Organisation for Animal Health (OIE) has confirmed cases of avian influenza in birds in a number of countries throughout the world, including in Mongolia.
 For a list of these countries, visit the OIE website.
 For information on our advice to Australians on how to reduce the risk of infection and on Australian Government precautions see our travel bulletin on avian influenza.

 Where to get help

-You can obtain consular assistance from the Australian Consulate-General in Mongolia:
+You can obtain consular assistance (not including the issuance of passports) from the Australian Consulate-General in Mongolia:

 Australian Consulate-General, Ulaanbaatar